 That flagpole disappeared from view around 2007, when the Canarsie Casket Company (which succeeded the VFW) was torn down to make way for a church.
 Brooklyn Borough President Marty Markowitz, a big booster of Brooklyn Dodger memories, alerted Bruce Ratner, owner and developer of the Barclays Center in downtown Brooklyn, that the flagpole was available.
-It re-emerged in front of the arena in September 2012.xxx It’s also ironic to note that Walter O’Malley had hoped to build a replacement ballpark for the Dodgers in that vicinity.
+It re-emerged in front of the arena in September 2012.41 Another irony is that Walter O’Malley had hoped to build a replacement ballpark for the Dodgers in that vicinity.

 Hearts of Midlothian 6, Manchester City 5